aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-textboxes/_index.md

 ﻿---
-title: Working with Linked TextBoxes
+title: Working with Linked TextBoxes – Aspose.Words for Java
+articleTitle: Working with Linked TextBoxes
+linktitle: Working with Linked TextBoxes
 description: "Introduction to linked textboxes feature in Aspose.Words for Java."
 type: docs
 aliases: